 To keep the Nutella 100% raw, use agave syrup.

-You can use water or milk (vegan or diary) but don’t skip the liquid.
+You can use water or milk (vegan or dairy) but don’t skip the liquid.

-The quantity of liquid depends from many factors.
-Start by adding gradually the ¼ cup of my recipe and then if you notice that the cream it’s still thick, add some more liquid until you reach a velvety texture.
+The quantity of liquid depends on many factors.
+Start by adding the ¼ cup of my recipe gradually and then if you notice that the cream it’s still thick, add some more liquid until you reach a velvety texture.

-Cacao powder (raw cocoa powder) is an amazing source of antioxidants and minerals and it’s super-delicious.
+Cacao powder (raw cocoa powder) is a fantastic source of antioxidants and minerals, and it’s super delicious.
 Why should we miss the chance to transform our chocolatey treat in a nourishing moment?